unicef/design-system/guidelines.md

 2. Use size optimizers such as [svgo](https://github.com/svg/svgo) or [jpeg optim]( https://github.com/tjko/jpegoptim).

 3. It is necessary to set the `alt` description on all images.
 Keep this description brief, describe what you see and do not interpret the contents of the image.
+For decorative images, use an empty string `alt` attribute (`alt=""`).